 - LED off: device is not switched on or not yet completely powered up. - LED on: device is ready for operation. - LED flashes slowly (~1Hz): Device is not configured or was configured with impermissible parameters.
-The physical address must be set for the interface and the application program must be imported to the device with permissible parameters for the LED to stop flashing.
+The physical addresses must be set for the router and for the data logger/clock and both application programs must be imported to the device with permissible parameters for the LED to stop flashing.
 See "2.4 Start-up" for more details. - LED flashes quickly (~4Hz): internal device error.
 Please contact support.